SEARCH_IP¶

 You can also use the ILIKE and EXCLUDE keywords for filtering.
 For more information about these keywords, see SELECT.

-This search uses the ILIKE keyword to search only in columns that start with the string ip
+The following search uses the ILIKE keyword to search only in columns that end with the string _target

 .